 HOW TO USE MYCOSPOR BIFONAZOLE ANTI-FUNGAL CREAM

 - Mycospore Bifonazole Fungicide Cream is used once daily, preferably before retiring.
-Cream is applied thinly to the affected skin areas, and rubbed in.
+The cream is applied thinly to the affected skin areas and rubbed in.

 - Treatment with MYCOSPOR Bifonazole Cream should not be stopped when the acute inflammatory symptoms and signs have subsided, but depending on the disease being treated, be continued for 2 to 4 weeks.